-Treat areas exposed to severe cold by rapid re-warming in water bath at 40° (providing no risk of further re-freezing).
-Late sequelae include pain, numbness, cold sensation, hyperhidrosis (excessive sweating), dystrophic nails (damaged nails), fibrosis (scarring), osteoporosis (weak bones) and cold intolerance.
+Treat areas exposed to severe cold by rapid re-warming in a water bath at 40° (providing no risk of further re-freezing).
+Late sequelae include pain, numbness, cold sensation, hyperhidrosis, dystrophic nails, fibrosis, osteoporosis, and cold intolerance.

-Cryoglobulinaemia is a condition in which there are proteins circulating in the blood stream that may solidify in cold conditions.
+Cryoglobulinaemia is a condition in which proteins are circulating in the bloodstream that may solidify in cold conditions.
 Cold-precipitable proteins are deposited in cool areas (ears, toes, fingers).
-Cryoglobulinaemia may present as livedo reticularis or superficial infarction.
+Cryoglobulinaemia may present as livedo reticularis or superficial infarction or cutaneous vasculitis.

-Cold urticaria is a rare type of physical urticaria (hives from an external physical event) that arises during re-warming after cold exposure.
+Cold urticaria and familial cold urticaria are rare types of chronic inducible urticaria that arises during re-warming after cold exposure.
 The more common acquired variety usually affects children and young adults.

-Wheals may affect any site, most often face and exposed sites.
-The wheals persist for up to two hours (or longer, in the rare inherited form of cold urticaria).
-Cold urticaria may result in anaphylactoid symptoms e.g. on swimming in cold water.
+Weals may affect any site, most often face and exposed places.
+The weals persist for up to two hours (or longer, in familial cold urticaria).
+Cold urticaria may result in anaphylactoid symptoms, for example when swimming in cold water.